 WHAT IS THE MOTH DECOY?

-The Moth Decoy is a very clever product that disrupts the mating cycle of the clothes moth.
-It does this by using the same pheromone that the female clothes moth uses to attract a mate.
+The Moth Decoy stops moth infestations by disrupting the mating cycle of the clothes moth, by using the same pheromone that the female clothes moth uses to attract a mate.
 The pheromone is specific to the Webbing Clothes moth species, Tineola Bisselliella.
-Put simply, reduced mating leads to a reduction in the next generation of moths.

 WHAT IS A MOTH PHEROMONE?